 Vavi said the new federation, which would be independent of any political party, would tackle the ANC government head-on on issues such as corruption, e-tolls, inflation targeting and labour brokers.

 Irvin Jim, National Union of Metalworkers of South Africa (Numsa) general secretary, was scathing in his attack on Cosatu.
+He spoke of Cosatu, the ANC and employers exploiting workers.

 The rally followed the workers summit held on Saturday where a calling went out for unions in Cosatu to abandon it and join the new labour federation.